eviltik/pinary/README.md

 | ca                    | null                          | TLS: certificate authority (string of array of string)
 | secureProtocol        | TLSv1_2_method                | TLS: cipher
 | rejectUnauthorized    | false                         | TLS: allow self signed certificates, or not

+(1) under the hood, a "client" is in fact 2 sockets, one for writing, one for reading.

 ## Client